 When and How is a Nose Cast Removed?

-It takes time for the nasal bones to heal after a rhinoplasty, which is why casts are typically removed six to seven days following surgery.
+It takes time for the nasal bones to heal after a rhinoplasty, which is why casts are typically removed six to seven days after surgery.
 Premature removal of the cast can impact the surgical result.
 Your surgeon will be able to determine when your cast should be removed.

 When possible, have the operating surgeon remove the cast.
 If this is not feasible, it is possible to do yourself.
 First, make sure your surgeon agrees it is okay to remove the cast.
 It is important to be gentle in this process.
-Begin at the edge of the cast and carefully work your way around it to gradually loosen it.
+Begin at the edge of the nose cast and carefully work your way around it to gradually loosen it.
 If it does not come off easily, wait a day and try again.

 What to Expect After Your Rhinoplasty Cast is Removed

-When the cast is removed, do not make any judgments about the final shape of your nose — rhinoplasty swelling after cast removal is common.
+When the nose cast is removed, do not make any immediate judgments about the final shape of your nose — rhinoplasty swelling after cast removal is common.
 Post-operative swelling can also fluctuate from day to day, so be patient.
-It usually takes a few months for the bones to heal and the tissue to settle, and it usually takes a full year before you can see your final results.
+It usually takes a few months for the bones to heal completely and the tissue to settle, and it usually takes a full year before you will see your final results.
 Again, patience is key during the healing process after you get the rhinoplasty cast off.
 If you are concerned, contact your surgeon.

 Can I Touch My Nose After Cast Removal?